exadel-inc/etoolbox-authoring-kit/docs/md/widget-annotations.md

 *Note:* this widget annotation does not need to be accompanied by a `@DialogField`.

 The `@Tabs` annotation can be added to an arbitrary class member (field or method); its return type does not matter.
-Other widgets can refer to the columns with their `@Place` directives.
-See the "Placing widgets" section below for more detail.

 Apart from this usage, `@Tabs` can be specified at the class level as the layout hint for the entire dialog ( see [Laying out your dialog](dialog-layout.md) for details).
 Take note that the `@Tabs` annotation contains properties